-Discover Blanchet House, a unique charity that uses therapeutic animal husbandry to help people rebuilding their lives from addiction.
-Plus!
-Blanchet House feeds the low-income and homeless community while maintaining a zero food waste kitchen thanks to a few very hungry pigs.
+Come meet the pigs eating Blanchet House’s leftovers!
+Blanchet House feeds Portland’s low-income and homeless community while maintaining a zero food waste kitchen thanks to a few very hungry pigs at Blanchet Farm.

 When: Saturday, May 25, 11:00 to 2:00 pm